 The order does not impact the May 15th expiration of a moratorium on late fees for residential customers in ares of the state open to retail electric competition, or the scheduled July 17 expiration of the COVIC-19 Electricity Relief Program in competitive areas.

 HOW TO APPLY for the Electricity Relief Program

 To avoid electricity disconnections in deregulated areas, eligible customers can sign up for the state’s COVID-19 Electric Relief Program.
-But they first must request placement on a deferred payment plan by their retail electric provider.
-Eligible customers then sign up with the Relief Program.
+But they may first want to request placement on a deferred payment plan by their retail electric provider.
+Eligible customers sign up with the Relief Program through the PUC, online or by phone.
 As part of the process, the PUC will request documentation from customers showing they applied for unemployment benefits.